Volkswagen Jetta (A1)

 The Volkswagen Jetta A1 is the first generation of the Volkswagen Jetta compact car, produced by Volkswagen.
-Although the Golf reached considerable success in the North American markets, Volkswagen observed the hatchback body style lacked some of the appeal to those who preferred the traditional three-box configuration.
+Although the Golf reached considerable success in North American markets, Volkswagen observed that the hatchback body style lacked some of the appeal to those who preferred the traditional three-box configuration.
 The styling of the 1970 AMC Gremlin was controversial for truncating the Hornet sedan, but Volkswagen stylists reversed the process by essentially grafting a new trunk onto the tail of the Golf to produce a larger Jetta saloon.
 The Jetta became the best-selling European car in the United States, Canada and Mexico.
 Sales were slower in Europe, but were strong enough for Volkswagen to develop future generations of the Jetta.